arieshiphop/lelli/README.md

 # lelli
-Lelli is configurable voice bot like Alexa or Siri.
-Add your own voice commands, with own custom bot voice response.
+Lelli is a voice bot like Alexa or Siri.
+Order commands, and she will help you.